Top Things to do in Barcelona

 Admire the Arc de Triomf

-Located on the side of the Gothic Quarter, the Arc de Triomf is an incredible architectural masterpiece.
+Located on the side of the Gothic Quarter, the Arc de Triomf is an incredible masterpiece and one of the most recognisable landmarks in the city.
 It was not made by Gaudi, and therefore it is not part of the modernist era of Barcelona.
-However, it was built in 1888 as a new starting point in order to change the image of the city.
-Unlike other military triumphal arches, Barcelona’s was built to show the civil, artistic, and economic development of the city.
-Did you know that the Eiffel Tower was supposed to be built in this part of Barcelona?
-However, it was the city council that refused to move forward with the project, because they believed that the Eiffel Tower would not fit the esthetical background of the city.
+It was built in 1888 as a new starting point in order to change the image of the city.

 Taste everything at La Boqueria and top things to do in Barcelona